ArizaWilmerUTAS/Path-Following/README.md

 ## Getting Started

-To run the simulink model please use MATLAB 2018b or superior To run the Matlab Script add the content of the folder to the Matlab path and run the file
+To run the simulink model please use MATLAB 2018b or superior.

+To run the Matlab Script add the content of the folder to the Matlab path and run the file.